GBDT-PL/GBDT-PL/README.md

 | Year | 412,206 | 103,139 | 90 | Regression | [year](https://archive.ics.uci.edu/ml/datasets/YearPredictionMSD) |

 ### Accuracy
 We compare the accuracy in the following table.
-Different settings of hyperparameters are tried and the best result is picked for each algorithm.
+For XGBoost, LightGBM and CatBoost different settings of hyperparameters are tried and the best result is picked for each algorithm.
+For GBDT-PL, we separte 20% of the training data for validation.
 Details of settings can be found in **Parameter Setting** Section of [Experiment Setting](https://github.com/GBDT-PL/GBDT-PL/blob/master/docs/supple.pdf).

 |Dataset Name| LightGBM | XGBoost | CatBoost |      GBDT-PL      |
 |------------|------------|----------|-----------|----------------|